 - MD, University of Edinburgh

 American Board Certifications

 - Surgery, American Board of Surgery

 - Complex General Surgical Oncology, American Board of Surgery

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

-In addition, Dr. Qadan is interested in clinical outcomes health services research that focuses on methods to collect, analyze, and improve outcomes related to cancer surgery at the National level.
-His projects are presented at National conferences and have recently earned multiple prize awards over the last few months.
+Dr. Qadan is also interested in clinical outcomes health services research and leads a large group of researchers who focus on methods to collect, analyze, and improve outcomes related to cancer surgery at the institutional and national level.
+His projects have earned national recognition in the form of multiple prizes and awards over the last few months.

-Dr. Qadan is an active clinical investigator in several high impact clinical trials at the Massachusetts General Hospital in the field of hepatobiliary and pancreatic surgery.
+Dr. Qadan is an active clinical investigator in several high impact clinical trials.
 He is a principal investigator on a prehabilitation study entitled "Pilot Study of a Multimodal Prehabilitation Pancreatic Cancer Program" where he enrolls patients in an exercise and nutrition program to improve their outcomes during treatment for pancreatic cancer.

-Dr. Qadan is actively involved in many National societies including the AHPBA, SSO, SSAT, ALF, and several others.
-He currently holds active leadership roles in several organizations and has over 80 peer-reviewed scientific articles as well as several book chapters and scientific abstracts.
-Dr. Qadan is also an active member of the Gastrointestinal Malignancies Program at the Dana-Farber/Harvard Cancer Center.
+Dr. Qadan is actively involved in many National societies and holds active leadership roles in several organizations.
+He has over 140 peer-reviewed scientific articles as well as several book chapters and scientific abstracts.
+Dr. Qadan is an active member of the Gastrointestinal Malignancies Program at the Dana-Farber/Harvard Cancer Center.